I am pleased to introduce a new parter: Airmodels.net

 Runway 05/23, the third runway of Tokyo Haneda Airport

 This part has to be the roughest!
 Never like flying through clouds.
-We had a good amount of shaking including some "down and up-drifts" due to unstable weather at this point.
+We had a good amount of shaking including some downdraft and updraft due to unstable weather at this point.

 Weather in Taipei was fantastic, but the crosswind was strong, making it a challenging job for the pilots to stabilize the aircraft and touching down safely.